 There’s a 7% rental tax in the state.

 The owner gives you a limit of 150 miles per day, with four hours of generator use per day.
 Go over either of those, and you’ll pay $0.45/mile or $4.00/hour.

 There are some optional fees, such as satellite TV for $10, or a kitchen supply package for $50.

 So, let’s imagine you’re renting the RV for two weeks.
 That’s $3,150 right off the bat.
 Factor in everything else…

 = $4,397.50 total.

 There’s your total without any extras and overages.
 That doesn’t account for gas, campground fees, food, and other expenses you’ll incur on the road.
-Prices for RV rentals have so many factors; you might want to print an Excel budget sheet to keep track!
+Prices for RV rentals have so many factors, so it's good to make an itemized list to know what to expect.